joemidi/parking-widget/README.md

 ## 1) How can you initialize and render the widget in that Web page?
 How can communicate the Web app with the Parking widget (and vice versa) ?

-My initial thoughts were to create the widget as a standalone web-page and then use an iFrame element to render than within the main website.
+My initial thoughts were to create the widget as a standalone web-page and then use an iFrame element to render that web-page on the main website.
 But I found there were several issues with this, one the size of the iFrame would need to be adjusted according to the certain interactions, and I would be limited to using PostMessage to send information to the host Web page.
-If I had more time to investigate, I would probably look into using WebSockets, and rendering the page with Mustache.js instead.
+If I had more time to investigate, I would probably look into using WebSockets for the two-way communication, and rendering the page with Mustache.js instead.

 ## 2) How can you guarantee that another developer can modify your code without breaking the features?
 How can you guarantee to modify your code during a refactoring without breaking any functionality?